 How does the filtering work?

-As at the Smart Voter site sponsored by the League of Women voters, putting in your address and zip code downloads the series of hashtags that are relevant to the items you’ll be voting on.
+As at the Voter’s Edge site in California, Illinois, and New York, putting in your address and zip code downloads the series of hashtags that are relevant to the items you’ll be voting on.
 You could also select other races you’re interested in, to track that recommendations that are made for them.

 When recommendations come in from sources you’ve subscribed to, they’re matched against your interest list.
 Any that aren’t a match are discarded.
 Any that are kept, so you can see them all at a glance.